emilieeileen/project_3/README.md

               </article>
             })
 ```
-To edit an delete reviews or comments, we used async functions with an axios request to put or delete the comment, as seen in the example below.
+To edit and delete reviews or comments, we used async functions with an axios request to put or delete the comment, as seen in the example below.
 ```js
 async function handleUpdateComment(commentId) {
     try {